THE MONOKROMATIK DECODE

 Our editorial read across the four dimensions we use to assess creative work — an authorship-weighted Cultural-Signal Score, reflecting judgement, not a measured metric.

-Build a full-stack Afrobeats label — hit factory, artist academy, exec pipeline — then run a contested auction at the genre's global peak so a bidding war (reportedly Hybe vs UMG) sets the price.
-The idea was never just to make stars; it was to make an asset that majors would compete to buy.
+Building a full-stack label — hit factory, academy, executive pipeline — and then running a contested auction at the genre's peak so a bidding war sets the price is a sharp, well-adapted play.
+The idea was the exit design as much as the label.

 THE CONTEXT